All posts

 Measuring Prompt-Injection Robustness in Tool-Using Agents

 Prompt-injection robustness for an agent is not a single number — it is utility-under-attack against targeted attack success.
-Here's how AgentDojo and InjecAgent measure it and what the metrics actually mean.

 -